 There are also calls for imposing restrictions on wealthy foreign investors who do not live within the EU from buying homes in Britain.
 They should also be discouraged from getting hold of new houses as investments.

 Foreign buyers are affecting the UK housing market in a very adverse way since they are using the property as investments.
-From the outset, foreign buyers seem like a God given opportunity to get a fast house sale in London and sell your house fast for a hefty sum.
+From the outset, foreign buyers seem like a God given opportunity to get a fast house sale and sell your house for a hefty sum.
 It is a fact that property owners increasingly admire until they go out shopping for another house for themselves.
 The impact of extra cash in the UK is inflammatory.

 The trend is toxic for low earners since they have no choice but to pay sky high rents for houses in London.
 Buying a property is simply out of the question for these people.